MadLittleMods/Super-Bounce/README.md

  - Fixed info box messages

 `0.2`:
- - What was accomplished before the [2014 GDSE Game Jam deadline](http://meta.gamedev.stackexchange.com/a/1660/16587)
+ - Everything that was accomplished before the [2014 GDSE Game Jam deadline](http://meta.gamedev.stackexchange.com/a/1660/16587)

-`.1`:
+`0.1`:
  - Initial commit with working game